...

 Are You the Parent Who Wants to Relocate?

 We understand the reasons parents need to move.
 Maybe you’ve been offered a life-changing career opportunity in another city.
-Perhaps your extended family your support system, lives in another state, and raising your child alone in Los Angeles has become overwhelming.
+Perhaps your extended family your support system, lives in another state, and raising your child alone in California has become overwhelming.
 Or maybe you’ve met a partner and are building a new life somewhere else.

 1. Analyze your existing custody order and determine your legal standing